robertshaw87/code-drills/15 - Algorithms/02 - Only Once Function/README.md

 # Only Once Function

 ### In this activity, we're going to be writing a function that only does its work the first time it's called.
 For subsequent invocations, nothing will happen and the function will return null.
+This and the following 3 code drills are fairly common interview questions, so please try your best!

 * Create a function that when called the first time, console logs "I'm RUNNING!" and returns `true`.